metatensor/metatrain/README.rst

 using the general storage format of ``metatensor`` and then it has automatic access to a dataloder and compatibility with various MD engines.

+Note: ``metatensor-models`` does not provide `per se` mathematical functionalities but relies on external models that implement the various architectures.

 Features
 #########